Unified Semantic Transformer for 3D Scene Understanding: Experiments

-Unlike prior work that reports view-level or 2D metrics, all evaluations in this paper are performed directly in 3D to assess genuine 3D scene understanding in semantic feed-forward models. \cref{sec:eval_semantics} presents quantitative results for open-vocabulary 3D semantic segmentation, followed by class-agnostic instance segmentation in \cref{sec:eval_instances}.
-In \cref{sec:eval_articulation}, we show the versatility of our model for articulation and affordance prediction. \cref{sec:show_results} provides qualitative results demonstrating generalization to diverse indoor environments, and \cref{sec:eval_ablations} analyzes the impact of multi-view consistency, feature aggregation, and the joint geometric-semantic formulation.
+Unlike prior work that reports view-level or 2D metrics, evaluations in this paper are performed directly in 3D to assess genuine 3D scene understanding in semantic feed-forward models. \cref{sec:eval_semantics} presents quantitative results for open-vocabulary 3D semantic segmentation, followed by class-agnostic instance segmentation in \cref{sec:eval_instances}.
+In \cref{sec:eval_articulation}, we show the versatility of our model for articulation and affordance prediction. \rebuttaladd{Finally, in \cref{sec:open_vocab}, we demonstrate the open-vocabulary understanding of our model.} \cref{sec:show_results} provides qualitative results demonstrating generalization to diverse indoor environments, and \cref{sec:eval_ablations} analyzes the impact of multi-view consistency, feature aggregation, and the joint geometric-semantic formulation.\footnote{Further evaluations on in-the-wild, out-of-distribution and geometry-semantic synergies can be found in the appendix.} As our approach is largely trained self-supervised, we only compare against approaches that are trained in a self-supervised or unsupervised manner, except for articulation prediction, where we include supervised baselines to align with our assumptions.